 -- Sidney Chen, NewMusicBox

 The City of Tomorrow is a woodwind quintet with a fearless aesthetic and a commitment to 21st-century music.
 Gold medalists of the 2011 Fischoff National Chamber Music Competition, the ensemble has been presented in New York at the DiMenna Center, Trinity Wall Street, Spectrum, and at IN\TER/SECT, co-presented by Bryant Park and Chamber Music America.
 Their U.S. tours have included prestigious festivals and series, including the Dame Myra Hess Memorial Series in Chicago, the Great Lakes Chamber Music Festival in Michigan, and Red Note New Music Festival in Illinois.
 The quintet’s work has also been supported by residencies at the Banff Center for Arts & Creativity and the Avaloch Farm Music Institute.
-In 2017-18, they will be presented in a West Coast tour as part of the Spontaneous Combustion New Music Festival.
+Their 2018-19 season includes residencies at Tufts University in Boston and the Vermont College of Fine Art.

 In 2015, the quintet began exploring physical movement and spatial relationships in their concert programming.
-Championing 20th and 21st-century works by Harrison Birtwistle, Esa-Pekka Salonen, Julia Wolfe, and others, the quintet uses lighting and choreography to create a seamless and immersive musical experience.
+Championing 20th and 21st-century works by Luciano Berio, Esa-Pekka Salonen, Julia Wolfe, and others, the quintet uses lighting and choreography to create a seamless and immersive musical experience.

-The City of Tomorrow’s members are in demand as new music specialists, curators, collaborators, and teachers.
-As an ensemble, they have recently given residencies at Vermont College of Fine Arts, Berklee College of Music, Indiana University, Tufts, and Yale.
+The City of Tomorrow’s members are in demand as performers, new music specialists, curators, collaborators, and teachers.
+As an ensemble, they have taught master classes and composition seminars at the University of Oregon, Berklee College of Music, Indiana University, San Francisco Conservatory, and Yale University.
 Members of the ensemble can also be heard with some of the finest ensembles in New York and beyond, including Talea Ensemble, ICE, and Orpheus Chamber Orchestra.